 Hire a Lawyer

 In a car-bicycle accident, you can either negotiate with the insurance company responsible for the car owner, or file a personal injury lawsuit.
 Either way, you need to hire a professional to help you.
 Insurance companies are difficult to negotiate with, especially if you’re not a personal injury lawyer.
 You need to hire a lawyer who will negotiate on your behalf.
+This lawyer must be aware of all the details to make it possible for you to take advantage of your rights regardless of your circumstances.

 Other roles your lawyer will handle include handling your paperwork and ensuring you get all the necessary evidence to show you are not at fault.
 They will also file the lawsuit within the time limits as per the statute of limitations.
 Your lawyer will help value your claim based on all the damages and losses you incur due to the accident.
 Without knowing the value of your claim, you will not know if you get less than the damages you incur.